Welcome to Subscribe On Youtube

 dishes.
 Chef can cook any dish in 1 unit of time.

-Return the maximum sum of Like-time coefficient that the chef can obtain after dishes preparation.
+Return the maximum sum of like-time coefficient that the chef can obtain after preparing some amount of dishes.

 Dishes can be prepared in any order and the chef can discard some dishes to get this maximum value.